jinsenglin/odl/with-openstack/README.md

 # Note

-Each VirtualBox VM by default has a NIC named "enp0s3"
+Each VirtualBox VM created by Vagrant has a NIC named "enp0s3" by default

 * VirtualBox network adapter :: Attached to: NAT
 * VirtualBox network adapter :: Promiscuous mode: DENY